cilium/cilium/Documentation/helm-values.rst

      - bool
      - ``false``
    * - encryption.secretName
      - Deprecated in favor of encryption.ipsec.secretName.
+To be removed in 1.15.
 Name of the Kubernetes secret containing the encryption keys.
 This option is only effective when encryption.type is set to ipsec.
      - string
      - ``"cilium-ipsec-keys"``
    * - encryption.type